jasongrout/applied-linear-algebra/classplans.md

 27 Aug 2012
 -----------

 #.
-Highlights from Datta's motivational chapter.
+Some highlights of why studying applied, numerical linear algebra
+ is important.

 #.
-Small lecture on complex numbers.
+Complex numbers.

 #.
-Small lecture on Sage.
+Review of key concepts from linear algebra (see exercises).